blhmr/BareDB/README.md

 ## Features

-- Add structs to a .db file
+- Add structs to a database
-- Read structs from a .db file
+- Read structs from a database
-- Update structs in a .db file
+- Update structs in a database
-- Delete structs at a specific index from a .db file (Soon...)
+- Delete structs at a specific index from a database
 - More in the future
 (You can use .bin files)

 ## Why BareDB

 BareDB simplifies basic database operations in C with a user-friendly and lightweight approach.
-It provides an intuitive interface for adding, reading, updating, and soon deleting structs in a database file.
+It provides an intuitive interface for adding, reading, updating, and deleting structs in a database file.
 Even for beginners, BareDB offers a straightforward way to incorporate database functionalities into C applications.
 Its minimalist design streamlines code, making database operations accessible and efficient.
 Whether for small projects or as a component in larger applications, BareDB is a valuable tool, simplifying the implementation of fundamental database functions in C.

 ## Getting Started